Parental benefits in Germany

 This article was written in collaboration with Elodie Roux Heineck, who is the founder of Baby in Berlin, offering expert help with German baby paperwork for international families.

 Update: In December 2023, the German government passed a new regulation for births from 1 April, 2024.
-The changes are as follows:
+The changes for the Elterngeld income limit are as follows:

-• From 1 April, 2024, single parents and couples with a taxable income of over €200,000 and single parents with a taxable income of over €150,000 will not be eligible for Elterngeld.
+• Since 1 April, 2024, single parents and couples with a taxable income of over €200,000 and single parents with a taxable income of over €150,000 are no longer eligible to reive Elterngeld.

 • Couples with 1 baby can still receive up to 14 months of Elterngeld, however only 1 month can be taken jointly (rather than 2 months as is currently the case) and this needs to be within the baby's first year of life.
 There won't be any changes for parents of multiples or those claiming Elterngeld Plus or the Partnerschafts Bonus.